Haitau1996/MD-Notes/DataStructure/DataStructure.md

-# The Note is based on Sartaj Sahni's Book and Cheng Jie's Book on Data Structure
+# The Note is based on Sartaj Sahni's Book Mark Weiss's Book and Cheng Jie's Book on Data Structure